rmittal-github/TensorRT-LLM/categorical_sampling_plugin/README_plugin.md

 The last line points TensorRT to our plugin.

 # Notes
 The plugin is built as a shared library (`*.so`).
-It appears that `trtexec` loads the library dynamically during execution but does **not** incorporate it into the engine itself.
-We will need to figure out how this loading works when executing from the TRT-LLM runtime or alternatively try to statically link it into the `TRT-LLM` runtime.
+It appears that `trtexec` loads the library dynamically during execution but does **not** serialize it into the engine itself.
+We will need to figure out how this loading works when executing from the TRT-LLM runtime.
+Options are: (1) load dynamically in TRT-LLM runtime, (2) statically link it into the TRT-LLM runtime, (3) serialize it into the engine itself (`trtexec` has an option `--setPluginsToSerialize` which seems related).